 Our purpose is to create awareness of the financial, social, personal, and educational obstacles and stressors that impact many of the students at HCC.
 We also will provide seminars, workshops, support groups, and other activities that promote the academic and personal success of HCC students.

-The main goal or Unity Club is to promote unity within the community while providing peer support to club members who engage in meaningful community service activities.
-Our main community service activity is to plan and execute fundraising activities to help two main causes: Wigs for Kids (National Campaign) and The Ralph Johnson Humanitarian Scholarship Award, created in memory of a former student and club member.
+The main goal of Unity Club is to promote 'unity within the community' while providing peer support to club members who engage in meaningful community service activities.
+Our main community service activity is to plan and execute fundraising activities to help two main causes: Wigs for Kids (National Campaign) and The Unity Humanitarian Scholarship Award, created in memory of a former student and club member.
 We also collect tbs for the Shriners Hospital and collect non-perishables for our CommUNITY Food Cupboard.

 Consistent with the goals for the Wildlife Society, we will provide opportunities for improved communication among the members local and in other chapters, augment the educational opportunities in natural resources, prepare members for careers in this area, encourage professionalism and high standards of scholarship, and to foster campus awareness of wildlife issues.